 If Apple does launch an "iPhone Fold," the company will have had plenty of time to learn what not to do based on the rest of the industry.
 Samsung will have also had the time to perfect its folding display technology in time for Apple's first device.

 The usual leakers responsible for sharing release windows have been quiet about the "iPhone Fold" so far.
-Apple is currently prototyping different device form factors and display types via its manufacturing partner Foxconn.
+Apple has been rumored to be prototyping different device form factors and display types via its manufacturing partner Foxconn.
 This means it could be many months, if not years, before a final design is chosen and manufacturing begins.

 Apple will also need to develop software specific to its folding device, but that shouldn't prove overly challenging for the company.
 Apple already ships iOS for the iPhone and iPadOS for the iPad, and both of these are optimized for their respective devices and touch.
 Apple's foldable could use either or both operating systems depending on the form factor.

-Apple analyst Ming-Chi Kuo says that if Apple can overcome all of the foldable phone technology issues, it could release a foldable by 2023 at the earliest.
+Apple analyst Ming-Chi Kuo says that if Apple can overcome all of the foldable phone technology issues, it could release a foldable in 2024 at the earliest.
 If the product is ever released, expect it at a significant price point of $1500 or more.